hisorange/browser-detect/README.md

 $browser = new Parser(null, null, [
     'cache' => [
-        'interval' => 86400 // This will overide the default configuration.
+        'interval' => 86400 // This will override the default configuration.
     ]
 ]);